GetsuDer/UnbreakableStack/README.md

     int, unsigned, double, float, char

 ## Starting
-    To work with this stack, you need to include '"stack_unic.h"' in your code, and, to instanse stack template, do '#define TYPE type_you_want_to' (now int and double is working), then '#include "stack_global.h"', then '#include "stack.cpp"'
+    To work with this stack, you need to include '"stack.h"' in your code one time, and, to instanse stack template, do '#define TYPE type_you_want_to' (now all types from description are working), then '#include "stack.cpp"' in all translation units, where stacks are used.

 ### Dependences
     Linux, g++, make